opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Event `ProductWhitelisted(bytes32 productHash, address underlying, address strike, address collateral, bool isPut)`

-emitted when owner whitelist a product
+emits an event a product is whitelisted by the owner address

 ### Event `ProductBlacklisted(bytes32 productHash, address underlying, address strike, address collateral, bool isPut)`

-emitted when owner blacklist a product
+emits an event a product is blacklisted by the owner address

 ### Event `CollateralWhitelisted(address collateral)`